56 Different Types of Ants in Louisiana

 Pachycondyla harpax, also known as the rapacious panther ant, is mainly found in South America.

-The ants are usually black with some yellow or brown markings on their body and have a very distinct pattern on their head.
+The ants are usually black with yellow or brown markings on their body and have a distinct pattern on their head.

 They prefer to live in the woody parts of trees but can sometimes live inside human-made structures such as houses and sheds.

 They are considered one of the most aggressive types of ants in Louisiana.
-This is owing to the fact that they will swarm anything that disturbs them and can bite humans with their large jaws.
+This is because they will swarm anything that disturbs them and can bite humans with their large jaws.

-These types of ants in Louisiana are impossible to get rid of without professional help because any poison can’t deter them.
+These types of ants in Louisiana are impossible to eliminate without professional help because any poison can’t deter them.

 9. Nylander’s Crazy Ant